uskawi/MammaRecipes/README.md

      Fonts used for this website were imported from  [Google Fonts](https://fonts.google.com/) and also used fonts from the Gitpode default fonts.
      Font imported from Google Fonts: Lato, Roboto, and Source  Code Pro.
-     Arial, Helvetica, and Titillium Web from the default fonts.tica and Titillium Web from the the default fonts.
+     Arial, Helvetica, and Titillium Web from the default fonts.

 -   #### Imagery